Noah-Zhuhaotian/Maintaince_templete/README.md

-# recording Maintaince_templete from previous projects
+# Recording Maintaince_templete from previous projects

 ### Azure
 1. [DeploytoWinServer](DeploytoWinServer): To deploy api and webserver in Azure vitural machines.